drjonesii/tbcand4/README.md

 - Input validation for all variables:
   - Environment must be one of: dev, staging, prod
   - Project name must contain only lowercase letters, numbers, and hyphens
-  - Instance type must be a valid AWS EC2 instance type
+  - Instance type must be t3.micro (only t3.micro is allowed)
   - AMI ID must be a valid AWS AMI ID
-  - Subnet ID must be a valid AWS subnet ID
+  - Subnet ID must be a valid AWS private subnet ID
   - VPC ID must be a valid AWS VPC ID
   - Root volume size must be between 8 and 16384 GB
-  - SSH CIDR blocks must be valid and not include 0.0.0.0/0

 ### Monitoring and Audit
 - CloudWatch Logs with 1-year retention